gnosis/example-safe-web3-provider/README.md

 This basic project shows an example on how to use the [SafeWeb3Provider](https://github.com/gnosis/safe-web3-provider).

-The [Safe Browser Extension](https://github.com/gnosis/safe-browser-extension) must be installed and configured.
+The [Gnosis Safe Authenticator](https://github.com/gnosis/safe-browser-extension) must be installed and configured.

 ## Installation
 Install dependencies